iiasa/message-ix-models/doc/global/energy/index.rst

 industrial processes,
 and—through its linkage to GLOBIOM—agriculture and forestry.
 The emissions of the full basket of greenhouse gases including CO2, CH4, N2O and F-gases (CF4, C2F6, HFC125, HFC134a, HFC143a, HFC227ea, HFC245ca and SF6) as well as other radiatively
-active gases, such as NOx, volatile organic compounds (VOCs), CO, SO2, and BC/OC is represented in hte model.
+active gases, such as NOx, volatile organic compounds (VOCs), CO, SO2, and BC/OC is represented in the model.
 |name| is used in conjunction with MAGICC
-(Model for Greenhouse gas Induced Climate Change) version 6.8
+(Model for Greenhouse gas Induced Climate Change) version 7.6.0a3
 (cf. Section :ref:`magicc`)
 to calculate atmospheric concentrations, radiative forcing,